 Graduate international students who are pursuing a "research/thesis based" degree are limited to working only 10 hours per week (including Teaching Assistantships.)
-After six months of full-time study, research-based graduate students, in good academic standing, may apply for an Off-Campus Work Permit allowing them to work 20 hours per week off-campus, and full-time on holidays.
 Please note: research/thesis based graduate students do not get a summer break.

 Graduate international students who are pursing a "course based" degree are eligible to work 10 hours per week on campus.
-After six months of full-time study, course-based graduate student in good academic standing may apply for an Off-Campus Work Permit allowing them to work up to 20 hours per week off-campus and full-time during holidays and the summer break (May-September).
+Graduate international students may work off campus 20 hours per week and full-time during holidays and the summer break (May-September).

 Obtaining a Social Insurance Number (SIN)

-The UNB Student Employment Service office is located on campus in Neville Homestead.
+The Career Development and Employment Centre is located on campus in Neville Homestead.
 The center provides a number of services and workshops to assist students with their job search.
-For more information on job postings, workshops, career fairs and services to help you with your resume and interview skills - check the UNB Student Employment Service website.
+For more information on job postings, workshops, career fairs and services to help you with your resume and interview skills - check the Career Development and Employment Centre